scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 .. topic:: `numpy.fft`

-   Numpy also has an implementation of FFT (:mod:`numpy.fft`).
+   NumPy also has an implementation of FFT (:mod:`numpy.fft`).
 However, the scipy one should be preferred, as it uses more efficient underlying implementations.